cvan/socketpeer/README.md

 Create a new server for establishing peer connections (i.e., "signalling") and passing WebSocket messages through (if WebRTC Data Channel not supported).

 If `httpServer` is specified, that existing server will be used instead and a `ws.Server` will be created and attached to it.
-To use an existing `ws.Server` for signalling, pass `socketServer`.
+To use an existing `ws.Server` for signalling, pass `wsServer`.

 If `opts` is specified, then the default options (shown below) will be overridden.